-Boise City Housing Authority is a Section 8 and Public Housing Agency in Boise, Idaho.
+Boise City Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

-As of 04/26/2018, it is not known if Boise City Housing Authority is accepting Section 8 Housing Choice Voucher portability requests for porting in.
+As of 05/27/2022, it is not known if Boise City Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Boise City Housing Authority manages 1,232 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Boise City Housing Authority manages 1,220 active Housing Choice Vouchers.

 |Standard||Homeownership||Family Unification||Ported Out||VASH||Non-Elderly Disabled|

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 19% having issued approximately 65 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years0 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 12 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.2 persons and has a household income of $13,260 per year.
 96% of households were very low income (VLI) and 70% were extremely low income (ELI).
 23% of households had wages as a major source of income, 1% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 72% of households had other income (Social Security, Disability or Pension) as their major source of income.